Point system (driving): California

 When a driver is cited for a traffic violation, the judge may offer the driver the opportunity to attend a Traffic Violator School, this would include any online traffic school if the court allows.
 Drivers may participate once in any 18-month period to have a citation dismissed from their driving record this way.
 Upon dismissal of the citation, all record of the citation is removed and no points are accumulated.
 Regardless of the number of points accumulated, many serious offenses involving a vehicle are punishable by heavy fines or imprisonment.

 Colorado

 Colorado uses an accumulating point system according to the Colorado Division of Motor Vehicles Point Schedule.
+For each conviction of a traffic violation or driving charge, in accordance with the Drivers License Point System, the court notifies the Division of Motor Vehicles (DMV) of the conviction and a certain amount of points is assessed to a driver's license record.
+A conviction occurs when a driver pleads guilty to a charge, are found guilty at trial, mail in a penalty assessment fine amount, or fail to appear in court, in some cases.
 Suspension of driving privileges can result from as few as 6 points in 12 months by a driver under 18 years old.
 Points remain on the driver's motor vehicle record for 7 years.
 Some motor vehicle offenses carry 12 points per incident, which could result in immediate suspension of the drivers license.
 Multiple traffic violation convictions can also result in a suspension of the drivers license if a sufficient number of points are accumulated during a 12- or 24-month period.